BlackThrive/ExtractSS/README.md

     - [Time specification](#timespec)
 # Introduction <a name="introduction"></a>

 The UK Police make stop and search data openly available via https://data.police.uk.
-Currently, the two main ways of accessing these data is:
+Currently, the two main ways of accessing these data are:
 - By downloading data files by Force and time period, producing a separate data file for each Force-time period combination, or
 - By making http GET and POST requests via the site's applciation programming interface (API).
 Using this method, users can request searches occuring within a timeframe at locations/within areas, or again by Force.